-Peruvian television showed Lori Berenson leaving Lima's Chorrillos Penitentiary.
-Berenson, 40, was sentenced to life in prison in 1995 for collaborating with the Tupac Amaru Revolutionary Movement to attack the nation's congress and overthrow the government.
+Berenson was sentenced to life in prison in 1995 for collaborating with the Tupac Amaru Revolutionary Movement to attack the nation's Congress and overthrow the government.
 Her sentence was reduced to 20 years on appeal.

-Berenson gave birth in prison in 2009 to a son who was fathered by her estranged husband, a Peruvian lawyer who represents her.
-The young boy has been living with her in prison.
+In 2009, while in prison, Berenson gave birth to a son who was fathered by Apari, her estranged husband who is also her attorney.
+The boy lived with her in prison until her release.